philzook58/philzook58.github.io/_posts/2022-04-19-dwarf-patching.md

 Something that has driven me insane with despair during this program is how to talk about the connection between high and low level code in a way precise enough that we can correctly patch in code.

+The team and I have some thoughts and ideas on what we info we need and how we could get it.
+One promising approach that [Sergey Bratus](https://www.cs.dartmouth.edu/~sergey/) has been a big proponent of is using and extending DWARF debug data.
+We cannot, however, do it alone, so I thought maybe a nice little blog post might help raise some discussion.

+But first, what even is the relationship between high and low level programs?

+I've got bad news.

 ## Programs Are Delusions

 In a naive picture of what a compiler does, it looks at programs chunk by chunk and outputs some assembly tha corresponds in a reasonable way to that code.
 Maybe `foo` goes in `R0`, `bar` goes on the stack, etc. This assignment `:=` becomes a `mov` here, this `+` expression becomes an `add` assembly instruction there.